HTTP-RPC/Kilo/README.md

 * If the target type is `java.util.time.LocalDate`, `java.util.time.LocalTime`, or `java.util.time.LocalDateTime`, the value is converted to a string and parsed using the appropriate `parse()` method.
 * If the target type is `java.util.List` or `java.util.Map`, the value is wrapped in an adapter of the same type that automatically adapts its sub-elements.

 Otherwise, the target is assumed to be a bean interface, and the value is assumed to be a map.
-The return value is an implementation of the given interface that maps accessor methods to entries in the map.
+The return value is a proxy implementation of the given interface that maps accessor methods to entries in the map.
 Property values are adapted as described above.

 For example, ...
 TODO